What are member shares?

-No. You can request one parking space on your Membership Application Form.
-The parking fee must be paid monthly, together with your housing charge.
+No. You can request one parking space on your Suite Application Form.
+If a parking spot is assigned to you, the parking fee must be paid monthly, together with your housing charges.
 When demand is greater than supply, members’ names are added to a waiting list.
 Read our Parking Policy.

 Why isn’t a parking space provided for each unit?

 Members of OGHC are committed to minimizing the co-op’s carbon footprint.
-When deciding how to develop the Old Grace site, members agreed to reduce the space occupied by cars in order to increase the space occupied by people while contributing to the financial viability of the project.
-OGHC is very well served by Winnipeg Transit with numerous bus routes on Portage Avenue, Arlington Street North, Westminster Avenue and Sherbrook / Maryland Streets.
+When deciding how to develop the Old Grace site, members agreed to reduce the space occupied by cars in order to increase the space occupied by people.
+OGHC is very well served by Winnipeg Transit with numerous bus routes on Portage Avenue, Arlington Street North, Westminster Avenue, and Sherbrook/Maryland Streets.
 For more information, visit Winnipeg Transit.
-There are two parking spaces provided at OGHC for Peg City Car Co-op vehicles.
+There are three parking spaces provided at OGHC for Peg City Car Co-op vehicles.
 Members interested in joining this carshare program can check out Peg City Car Co-op.
-In the spirit of co-operation, some members with cars intend to share their vehicles with other members of the co-op.
-Living in the Wolseley area is ideal for people who prefer active transportation and OGHC has secure indoor storage for 60 bicycles.
+Living in the Wolseley area is ideal for people who prefer active transportation and OGHC has indoor storage for more than 60 bicycles.
 See the most convenient local bike routes here.

-There will be limited parking spaces designated for visitors and employees.
+There are a limited number of parking spaces designated for visitors.